Bir-Hakeim station: Station layout

-Platform
+Platforms

 Bir-Hakeim is an elevated station with a standard configuration.
 It has two platforms separated by the metro tracks, all covered by a glass roof in the marquee style of the stations of the time.
 The vertical walls are covered with bevelled white ceramic tiles on the inside, and bricks with geometric patterns on the outside.
 The advertising frames are made of white ceramic and the name of the station is inscribed in Parisine font on enamelled plaques.
 The seats are a white Motte style arranged on convex-shaped benches covered with flat white ceramic tiles.
 The lighting is semi-direct, projected on the floor by blue ceiling lights, on the walls by partially concealed lighting tubes and on the framework by blue light projectors.

 When it was renovated in 2008, the station received a work by the American visual artist Judy Ledgerwood, Night and Day.
 It is a double stained-glass window placed on the glass roof above the tracks at each end of the station.
 The work was offered to the RATP in exchange for a Guimard entrance for the Van Buren Street station of the Chicago subway.